[Moderate revision–posted 5/5/21 (replaces 10/23/18 edition)]

 7. Respirator Use and Approval

 Only respirators approved and fit tested by EH&S will be used at the university.
-All respirators, other than those for emergency use, will be issued on an individual basis.
+Where required, all respirators, other than those for emergency use, will be issued on an individual basis.
 No respirators will be shared among employees.
 As part of the fit test, EH&S will provide specific information about the manufacturer's respirator, model, size, and cartridges the employee is authorized to wear.
 This combination of equipment will be selected to protect the employee from the hazards identified in her/his work environment.
 It should never be used as protection against any other hazards.
 If an employee encounters new or unusual hazards, he/she should contact EH&S for advice concerning protection from those hazards.
 The employee should not assume her/his respirator provides protection.
 The selection of respiratory protection equipment will be based on the characteristics of the hazardous substance, the concentration present, and the limitations of the respiratory protection equipment itself.

 8. Voluntary Dust Mask Respirator Use